MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-install-uninstall.md

 documentationcenter: ''
 author: SusanneWindfeldPedersen
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: app, add-in, manifest, customize, install, uninstall ms.date: 10/01/2020
 ms.author: solsen
-ms.openlocfilehash: bcd7a60f9e8fd6739a3d09f5aa1b3e6819e3ccc3
+ms.openlocfilehash: e0bb0f88fd9b8dd4c4bcf853447009e0b898fd7a
-ms.sourcegitcommit: 2e7307fbe1eb3b34d0ad9356226a19409054a402
+ms.sourcegitcommit: a9d48272ce61e5d512a30417412b5363e56abf30
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 12/17/2020
+ms.lasthandoff: 03/04/2021
-ms.locfileid: "4757559"
+ms.locfileid: "5493319"
 ---
 # <a name="installing-and-uninstalling-extensions-in-business-central"></a>Installing and Uninstalling Extensions in Business Central

 You can change [!INCLUDE[prod_short](includes/prod_short.md)] by installing extensions that, for example, add functionality, changes behaviour, or gives you access to new online services.
 For more information, see [Customising Business Central Using Extensions](ui-extensions.md).

 > [!NOTE]
 > To install extensions from AppSource or add per-tenant extensions, you must have the right permissions.
-You must either be a member of the D365 EXTENSION MGMT user group or you must have the D365 EXTENSION MGMT permission set.
-If you are an administrator, you can assign user groups and permissions to other users in your company.<br /><br />
+You must either be a member of the D365 EXTENSION MGT user group or you must have the D365 EXTENSION MGT permission set.
+If you are an administrator, you can assign user groups and permissions to other users in your company.
+>
-To use the functionality that is provided by an extension, such as opening pages, running reports, selecting actions, and so on, you must be assigned the permission sets that are installed as part of the extension.
+> To use the functionality that is provided by an extension, such as opening pages, running reports, selecting actions, and so on, you must be assigned the permission sets that are installed as part of the extension.

 ## <a name="installing-an-extension"></a>Installing an Extension